humhub/humhub/MIGRATE-DEV-BS5.md

 ### Variables

+Changes:
 - `$default` is deprecated.
 Use `$secondary` or `$light` instead.
 - New variables: `$secondary`, `$light` and `$dark`

 In all SCSS files (except in SASS functions), replace all SCSS variables with CSS variables, when available (see list in `_variables.scss`).
 You can use regex:
 - search: `\$([a-zA-Z0-9-_]+)`
 - replace: `var(--$1)`